 - Wikipedia: Parish Registers

-Between 1538 and 1570 there are 27 entries on baptisms, 17 on marriages and 21 on burials.
-Of this total of 65 entries, 54 are from Cheshire (83,08 %).
+Between 1538 and 1580 there are 106 entries of Baptism, Marriages and Burials.
+Of this, 82 are from Cheshire (77 %).
 Most of these are from Frodsham and Tarporley.
 The rest of the entries come mainly from various locations in the south of England.

 I cannot yet determine whether the surname developed separately in the south of England or whether the Whitters there also originated in Cheshire.